 vmcrawl

 vmcrawl is a Mastodon-focused version reporting crawler.
-It is written in Python, with a SQLite database backend.
-It performs perodic polling of known Mastodon instances.
+It is written in Python, with a Postgres database backend.
+It performs periodic polling of known Mastodon instances.

 Crawled Endpoints